Powerlearnproject/se-day1-assignment-naseR1an/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

-Artificial intelligence(AI) is a computer system that can perform that require human intelligence DevOps has been a milestone in the evolution of software engineering since it combines software development and IT operations that helps in improvement of software delivery.
+Artificial intelligence(AI) is a computer system that can perform that require human intelligence.
+DevOps has been a milestone in the evolution of software engineering since it combines software development and IT operations that helps in improvement of software delivery.
 AI-assisted coding tools such as GitHub are used to enhance developer productivity and encourage non-programmers to develop applications